 Post Operative Care

-leaflet will give you some useful advice and information about the care of your pet, following an anaesthetic.
-Please feel free to call the surgery at any time, if you require any further
+Some useful advice and information about the care of your pet, following an anaesthetic.
+Please feel free to call the surgery at any time, if you require any further advice.

 Care of the Wound